 - Blood tests, such as a complete blood count, blood chemistries, and blood cultures.
 These tests help find the cause of ARDS, such as an infection.

-- Sputum cultures.
-This test looks at the spit you've coughed up from your lungs.
-It can help find the cause of an infection.
+- A sputum culture.
+This test is used to study the spit you've coughed up from your lungs.
+A sputum culture can help find the cause of an infection.

 Other tests used to diagnose ARDS include:

 - Chest computed tomography (to-MOG-rah-fee) scan, or chest CT scan.
 This test uses a computer to create detailed pictures of your lungs.
-It may show lung problems, such as fluid in the lungs, signs of pneumonia, or a lung tumor.
+A chest CT scan may show lung problems, such as fluid in the lungs, signs of pneumonia, or a tumor.